 Dry mouth occurs when a person doesn’t produce enough saliva.
 Saliva can help protect the teeth as well as prevent infections.
 Without saliva, the teeth and gums are vulnerable to plaque development.
 This can also make gum disease worse.

 If dry mouth persists, ask a healthcare provider about saliva substitutes.

 Mouth sores can also interfere with HIV treatment.
 Having a decreased immune function can increase the spread of mouth sores, which tend to multiply in large numbers.
 This can make swallowing difficult, causing some people to skip medications or meals.

 Untreated mouth sores can cause infections.
-Canker and cold sores can pop when you’re eating or brushing your teeth.
+Canker and cold sores can pop when a person is eating or brushing their teeth.
 Warts and thrush may accidentally be picked off.
-Open wounds leave you even more vulnerable to infections.
+Open wounds leave a person even more vulnerable to infections.

 A dentist can detect problems early on or help prevent sores from worsening.
-Let your dentist know if you have ongoing mouth sores or infections that won’t go away.
-They can help with treatment and managing your symptoms.
+Let them know about ongoing mouth sores or infections that won’t go away.
+They can help with treatment and managing symptoms.

-You can also contact the CDC National AIDS Hotline at 800-232-4636, if you want to talk to someone about your condition.
-Someone will pick up your call and be able to offer accurate information about HIV and healthcare obstacles.
+Also consider contacting the CDC National AIDS Hotline at 800-232-4636, if interested in having a conversation.
+Someone will answer the phone and be able to offer accurate information about HIV and healthcare obstacles.
 They can also share their experiences.

 Or check out other available hotlines at Project Inform.
 There are hotlines for people in nearly every state, for women, for people with disabilities, and more.